-9 PCF Opening Comments, December 4, 2020 at 2-3.
+13 PCF Opening Comments, December 4, 2020 at 2-3.

-11 Id. at 2.
+15 Id. at 2.

-guiding principles raises the awareness of the statutory mandates.
+and guiding principles.
+However, we agree that enshrining the code into guiding principles raises the awareness of the statutory mandates.
 Hence, the Commission should delete proposed principles 1, 2, and 4 and instead adopt one guiding principle that requires the successor to the net energy metering tariff to comply with the statutory requirements of Public Utilities Code Section 2827.1.